 Second, as a covered entity or business associate, you will need audit controls.
 That means deploying computing equipment, programs, and processes to monitor access and behavior within IT portals that contain ePHI.

 Third, HIPAA-compliant WordPress hosting requires integrity controls.
 In other words, you must make sure that data integrity is maintained at all times (i.e. that data is not destroyed or unintentionally altered).
 Plus, there should be a mechanism installed that can verify that alteration or destruction of data is not occurring.

 A fourth key defense outlined within the Security Rules is person or entity authentication.
 You can verify identities of users through various person or entity authentication methods.
 At the bare minimum, a covered entity or business associate will want to confirm the privileges and transmission device are valid.

 Finally, a HIPAA-compliant organization has to build transmission security into its environment.
 These methods protect against the possibility of compromise to the ePHI that is flowing through the infrastructure.

 When you think of all these controls, it becomes apparent that a big piece of any HIPAA-compliant WordPress site is, in fact, the hosting.
 As Greg Gholson of web development firm Geonetric noted, “Anybody planning to build a HIPAA-compliant site needs to host in a HIPAA-compliant environment.”

 Before you can build HIPAA-compliant WordPress, you need a web host that has the healthcare IT knowledge to set up a system that will truly protect you from breach.
-At Atlantic.Net, our HIPAA-compliant hosting is SOC 1 and SOC 2 certified and HIPAA audited, designed to secure critical data and records.
-See our HIPAA hosting plans.
+At Atlantic.Net, our healthcare hosting is SOC 1 and SOC 2 certified and HIPAA audited, designed to secure critical data and records.
+See our HIPAA compliant WordPress hosting plans.